DataKinds/simplefunge/README.txt

 - * = multiply numbers on top of stack

-- / = divide numbers on top of stack, going backwards, as in "top / second to top"
+- / = divide numbers on top of stack, going backwards, as in "top / second to top", and places the result on the stack with the top being "divisor", then the next being "remainder"

 - ^ = exponent numbers on top of stack, going backwards, as in "second to top ^ top"

 - ` =  pop top of stack

 - ! = duplicate top of stack (OH GOD THERE ARE TWO OF THEM)

+- & = switch top two values in the stack

 - (space) = continue direction of cursor